 Jazz, America’s original art form, has found its way into virtually every corner of the world.
 With

 in 1918, a devastating event which caused the deaths of over 17 million souls, military and civilian, and

 forever changed life.
-It was an event to change America as well, with four million
+It was an event to change America as well, with four million military personnel

-spread.
-Musicians started to leave New Orleans: Freddie Keppard showed up in Los Angeles,
+Musicians started to leave New Orleans: Freddie Keppard showed up in Los Angeles, Tom Brown’s Band